Should You Make a Bail Application?

 It may be in your interests to make an application for Bail during your first Court appearance, and depending on the circumstances you may indeed be more likely to be granted Bail by a Court.

-But exercise caution before you take the step of making a Bail application.
+But exercise caution before you take the step of applying for Bail.

 Why is that?
-Well, if you apply for Bail and do not succeed – i.e. the Magistrate denies Bail – then you cannot make another Bail application unless you can demonstrate some change of circumstances.
+Well, if you apply for Bail and do not succeed – i.e. the Magistrate denies Bail – then you cannot make another Bail application unless you can demonstrate some form of change in your circumstances.